ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ```

 Slices also accept negative values.
 This counts back from the end of a
 sequence.
+For instance:

 ```{code-cell}
 bill_value.iloc[-5:]
 ```

-That makes the above output the same as the output below:
+The result is the same as if you had used the `.tail` method:

 ```{code-cell}
 bill_value.tail()